DEVELOPING A PROPOSAL: COST SHARING AND MATCH

 Principal Investigators/Proposal Writers indicate the need for a hard match on the Transmittal Form.
 The source of "new" funds should also be identified and, if appropriate, letters of commitment provided from the proposed sources.
 Signatures on the orange Transmittal Form from a department chair, a dean, and the Vice President for Academic Affairs signify acceptance of cash match arrangements and a commitment to meet the described financial obligations if the proposal is funded.

-The Office of Sponsored Programs administers a University Matching Fund.
-Requests for matches, especially for equipment, can be made to the Assistant Vice President for Research.
+The Office of Research and Sponsored Programs administers a University Matching Fund.
+Requests for matches, especially for equipment, can be made to the Associate Provost for Research.

 Soft Match.
 Most proposals contain "soft" matches, often referred to as "in-kind" contributions.
 Such contributions indicate a willingness to dedicate existing resources to a program or proposed budget.